LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 The calibration can then be run using:
 > <font color='red'>rosrun blob blob</font>

 It can happen that the optimization diverges right after processing the first few images due to a bad initial guess on the focal lengths.
-In this case just try to restart the calibration as the images for the initial guesses are select randomly.
+In this case just try to restart the calibration as the initial guesses are based on a random pick of images.

 ###3) The output
 The calibration will produce the following output files: